Top 10 Telehandler Hazards

 With these additional abilities, its easy to see how productivity levels are on the rise.
 When compared to a forklift, telehandlers offer a high-load capacity, lifting heavier loads to greater heights over longer distances.
 Without having to change machines, workers get more done in less time.

 Telehandlers are the ideal machine for tight spaces and uneven surfaces often found when feeding livestock or lifting and loading.
 Providing four-wheel drive capabilities, telehandlers are as comfortable off road as they are on it with the right operator.
+Did you know that telehandlers with a load capacity over three tonnes require a high risk work license to operate?

 Discover the top 5 Telehandler Hazards here!